MoonStorm/FastCrud/Dapper.FastCrud/README.md

 Visual Studio 2019 and above is recommended.

 ## What to expect when working with Dapper.FastCrud in the DAL?
-Type safety, clean code, less mistakes, more peace of mind, while still being close to the metal.
+Type safety, clean code, less prone to errors, more peace of mind, while still being close to the metal.
 Here's a sample for 3.0:
 ```
     var queryParams = new
     {